Excerpt: "A Woman Named Mary Frances"

 Never having any blood-related aunts in which I was close to and with my own small family growing smaller with each passing year, I wanted to be able to proclaim “Aunt Frances” as my own, though I hardly knew her.
 To my delight and surprise, she told me yes, I could call her that.
 And from that moment on, she became my ‘Aunt Frances’ too.

 I would continue to see her over the years at church functions and up until the end of her long life, she greeted me with the same joy in her eyes and smile on her face, I returning the favor.
 I’m not exactly sure when the idea to write about her life struck me, only that it did.
-Though by then I’d known her for a few years, I still didn’t know much about her, except her age—she’d reached the 100 plus year mark in her life.
+Though by then I’d know her for a few years, I still didn’t know much about her, except her age—she’d reached the 100 plus year mark in her life.

 I knew she was born and raised in Georgia and assumed she’d seen much, experienced much, but that was all.
-But, because of her longevity, I sensed there was something to her story that needed to be shared.
+But because of her longevity, I sensed there was something to her story that needed to be shared.
 That’s when I approached Virginia about writing this book and was quite pleased that she said I could.

-Over the years I celebrated a few of Aunt France’s birthdays.
+Over the years I celebrated a few of Aunt France’s birthday.
 One of my most-fondest celebrations happened at what I believe was her 95th..
 It was held at Cole Street Baptist Church on a hot July day.
 My mother, who had become friends with Aunt Frances, asked me to accompany her.
 Joyfully I went.

 I realized just how well-loved Aunt Frances was when we pulled up to the church parking lot and there was barely a parking space available.
 Inside was just as crowded as what seemed liked hundreds had gathered to celebrate.

 People took turns sharing their memories of her and then she was called up to say a few words.
 We all rose to applaud and she literally blew quite a few minds when, at 95, she was up and out of her chair before most could even stand straight up!
 I remember my mouth falling open.
 I blinked and blinked again.
 At 95, she was more mobile than many other people in the room who were half her age!
 I knew then that she was indeed a special woman…someone who’s story should be shared.
-I’m so honored that I’m getting the chance to do that, share the story of a woman named Mary Frances…

 Margaret Johnson-Hodge